Entailment vs. Verification for Partial-assignment Satisfiability and Enumeration: Introduction

 \item Whereas two equivalent formulas are always entailed by the same partial assignments, {\em they are not always \verbverified{} by the same partial assignments}.

-\item \Verbverification{} checks that the residual of a formula under a partial assignment is the true formula, whereas entailment checks it is a valid formula.
+\item \Verbverification{} checks that the residual $\applymuvi$ of a formula \vi{} under a partial assignment $\mu$ ---i.e., the formula obtained by applying the assigned truth values from $\mu$ to the atoms in $\vi$--- is \emph{the true formula}, whereas entailment checks it is \emph{a valid formula}.
 Thus \verbverification{} can be computationally much cheaper to check than entailment.

 \item $(a)$-$(c)$ apply also to existentially-quantified formulas, \emph{even those in CNF}.

 \item $(a)$-$(c)$ apply also to existentially-quantified formulas resulting from CNF-ization.

 \ignore{ CNF-izing upfront the formulas \cite{tseitin1,plaistedStructurepreservingClauseForm1986} does not fix issues $(a)$-$(c)$, since fresh atoms are introduced, and \emph{a partial assignment over the original atoms may entail the existentially-quantified CNF-ized formula without \verbverifying{} it.} }